butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 HTTP services on selected ports.
-The imitation is about responding to a defined HTTP call, e.g. POST on path /some/path with body containing the string "potato", with a specific response, e.g status code 201 and body containing string "making potateos".
+The imitation is about responding to a defined HTTP call, e.g. POST on path /some/path with body containing the string "potato", with a specific response, e.g status code 201 and a body containing string "making potatoes".
 Those mock servers are:

 * *WireMock* is a Java veteran that can run as a standalone application and can be configured with